ArcticStack/arcticstack/resources/documentation/multiple_icebergs.rst

 .. image:: images/multiple_icebergs_1bis.svg

-Note that this architecture is flexible, and can be adapted to create isolated icebergs (i.e. having multiple fully isolated clusters in the same BlueBanquise configuration).
+Note that this architecture is flexible, and can be adapted to create isolated icebergs (i.e. having multiple fully isolated clusters in the same ArcticStack configuration).

 .. warning::